mate-academy/react_todo-app-add-and-delete/README.md

 - in case of success add the todo created by the API to the array (take it from the POST response);
 - in case of an API error showing `Unable to add a todo` notification at the bottom;
 - set `tempTodo` to `null` to hide the extra `TodoItem`;
+- focus the text field after receiving a response;
+- clear the text in case of success;
+- keep the text in case of error;

 > Don't try to implement animations for adding or removing Todos (at least until you finish everything else).
 > If you really feel confident to try, there is a hint at the end of the description.